AFL Grand Final

 AFL Grand Final Betting

 There is an unwritten law in Australia that you never plan a wedding (or any major event, for that matter) on Grand Final Day.
 And if you do, you cannot be surprised or offended if you get a poor turnout.
 The last Saturday in September has, since ancient times, been reserved for the AFL (VFL) Grand Final, where those who are lucky enough to be a client of an ASX-listed company attend the game, and the rest of us scurry between the barbecue in the backyard, the esky in the laundry and the telly in the lounge room to watch it at a mate’s place.
+However this year will see an October Grand final due to the later start to the 2015 season.

 Although the football league that eventually became the VFL and then the AFL began in 1897, that first season was concluded with a kind of round-robin series.
 The first ‘Grand Final’ was held at the end of the 1898 season with Fitzroy beating Essendon by 15 points.
 Today’s AFL Grand Final is the biggest event on the Australian sporting calendar and AFL Grand Final betting is hot.
 Carlton and Essendon have won the most Grand Finals with 16 apiece – but it’d be worth checking either of those teams’ AFL Grand Final odds before jumping on the bandwagon this year!!